-The HDCP 2012 set out the "Rules" for the "Fernadell" Playing Fields as follows:

-- ☐ the Fernadell Playing Fields site is intended to be set aside for public recreation and stormwater management purposes. - a minimum of three playing fields is to be provided with sufficient parking and other ancillary facilities such as a children's playground and public toilets. - □ landscape treatments within the northern part of the site are to be native species compatible with the vegetation species found within the vegetated area to the north. - ☐ the site is to accommodate stormwater management facilities to service the development area.
+1116 e fider 2012 set out the Rules for the Fernadell Flaying Fleids as follows. the Fernadell Playing Fields site is intended to be set aside for public recreation and stormwate management purposes. a minimum of three playing fields is to be provided with sufficient parking and other ancillary facilities such as a children's playground and public toilets. landscape treatments within the northern part of the site are to be native species compatible with the vegetation species found within the vegetated area to the north. the site is to accommodate stormwater management facilities to service the development area.